 Christian Studies students pursuing the BA degree receive a broad liberal arts education and the ability to select from a wide variety of courses that reflect their interests.
-The BA in Christian Studies does not require a minor.
-However, Christian Studies majors may also complete the Biblical Languages, Philosophy, Intercultural Studies minor, or in a minor outside the College.
+The Christian Studies degrees do not require a minor.
+However, Christian Studies B.A. majors may also complete the Biblical Languages, Philosophy, or Intercultural Studies minors, or a minor outside the College.
 Christian Studies B.A. students may not do the Biblical Studies or Christian Studies minors.
 The BA is also the best for students seeking to double major.